arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

-If the assertion would fail, we would see both the expected and actual values in the error message:
+If the assertion failed, we would see both the expected and actual values in the error message:

 ```bash
 org.opentest4j.AssertionFailedError: